yachielab/QUEEN/README.md

 **README.md**
 # dbrick.py Installation and User Manual
-dbrick.py is a Python module that enables users to design favored DNA sequences in silico.
-This module provides six fundamental methods (`substr`,`join_dbricks`,`shell`,`reverse_complement`,`linearize`,`circularize`) to handle the Dbrick object that represents a DNA sequence with genetic information.
+The dna.py is a Python module that enables users to handle double-stranded DNA sequences in silico.
+In the dna.py, all manipulation of DNA engineering was converged only four fundamental methods cut, join, end modification, and flip.
+By using the four methods, users can design and construct any DNA sequences.
+The module also gives some functions to read and edit the GenBank file, then constructed sequences are can be output as GenBank format with sequence annotation.
-By using the methods, you can take partial fragments with sequence annotaion from genomic data such as GenBank, then generate new GenBank by combining their information.

 ## Software dependency
 Python 3.7.0 or later